Why is it that so few people come to prayer meetings? Why are prayer meetings mostly lifeless? And why do some of those who attend seem half-asleep?

 Closing one’s eyes is not the answer

-Although almost everybody does it, closing one’s eyes is rarely effective in aiding concentration during prayer – unless there are many visual distractions.
-I know of nobody who has blocked their ears while praying alone to God in a noisy area, and yet almost everybody will close their eyes to pray even if it is too dark to see anything.
+Although almost everyone does it, closing one’s eyes is rarely effective in aiding concentration during prayer – unless there are many visual distractions.
+I know of no one who has blocked their ears while praying alone to God in a noisy area, and yet almost everyone will close their eyes to pray even if it is too dark to see anything.
 And if closing our eyes aids concentration so much, why are children expected to keep their eyes open when they are taught in school?

 Concentration is a state of mind that doesn’t require the shutting DOWN of the senses (e.g. closing our eyes and blocking our ears), but the shutting OUT of the senses, which is achieved by focusing our attention upon a single goal.